oussemajelassi/ROS_STM32/README.md

 ### Working with CubeIDE :
-  If it is your first time working with the IDE you might face some issues such as **arm-none-eabi-gcc: not found** and **unresolved inclusion : stdint**
+  If it is your first time working with the IDE you might face some issues such as **arm-none-eabi-gcc: not found** and **unresolved inclusion : stdint** the solution is to install the ide from the official st site.
+  One other problem I faced : arm-none-eabi-gdb: error while loading shared libraries: libncurses.so.5: cannot open shared object file: No such file or directory.
+     **The Solution ** is to run  `sudo apt-get install libncurses5`

 ## compatibility wela nra ech esmha :
 He is using STM32F446E mcu I am now seeking if there is some hardware dependency or we can use another board.(will be updated soon)